chaofiber/papers-robotics/notes/deepQstepper.md

 - What is the up-to-date status of the planning algorithms for bipedal robots?
 - Can this step planner be applied onto a quadrupedal robot easily?
 - All in all, it is a planning problem, the input dimensional is small, and also, we don't have horizon in this paper. ( To predict multiple steps in the future), because it is also possible that you go to the next step where no direction further is possible from that position.
+- In this paper, the planning of foot position and the trajectory generation is decoupled, but in some robots, those are coupled together in order to achieve dynamic feasibility at the cost of larger optimization problem, for example, WBC control, and in the form of QP optimization.
+What is the status in bipedal robots?
+- Terrain type?
+If applying it on the real robot, the simple case should be the terrain segments where the robot can step on, if it's non-regular terrain, unlikely it will be successful on the real robot.
+- The controller part can also be learned directly, instead of using some trajectory generation techniques.
+  - Input: capturability region, robot state estimations
+  - Output: joint position/ velocities, that can be used to compute the torque directly.